 A unitholder whose common units are loaned to a "short seller" to cover a short sale of common units may be considered as having disposed of ownership of those common units.
 If so, he would no longer be a partner with respect to those common units during the period of the loan and may recognize gain or loss from the disposition.
 As a result, during this period, any of our income, gain, deduction or loss with respect to those common units would not be reportable by the unitholder, any cash distributions received by the unitholder with respect to those common units would be fully taxable and all of such distributions would appear to be treated as ordinary income.
 Unitholders desiring to assure their status as partners and avoid the risk of gain recognition should modify any applicable brokerage account agreements to prohibit their brokers from borrowing their common units.
-The IRS has announced that it is actively studying issues relating to the tax treatment of short sales of partnership interests.
-See also "-- Disposition of Common Units -- Recognition of Gain or Loss."
+The IRS has announced that it is actively studying issues "-- Disposition of Common Units -- Recognition of Gain or Loss."